michaelik/Image-Upload/README.md

 # Image Upload with 00PHP and MYSQL

-This is a simple image uploader build to demonstrate the magic of oophp and mysql.
+This is a simple image uploader built to demonstrate the magic of oophp and mysql.

 ## Authors